juancumbeq/platzi-responsive-design-mobile-first/README.md

 ## What did I learn through this course:

-Why Design for Mobile?
-Over 50% of traffic comes from devices like cell phones or tablets, as it's much more convenient to open a website from a mobile device than to open a laptop and search for it.
-This isn't just a trend; it's a standard we must work with.

-What Will You Learn in This Course?
-Some of the skills you will acquire include:

-Analyzing the architecture of your project starting from a wireframe Applying styles for each breakpoint
+  - Analyzing the architecture of your project starting from a wireframe
+  - Applying styles for each breakpoint
-Evaluating the quality of your design with Lighthouse And much more!
+  - Evaluating the quality of your design with Lighthouse

 <br>